baxsmail/enotes/flashDesign.md

 * 8MB for managing description information
 * 50MB for 1st bank to store pure sensor data
 * 50MB for the other bank to store pure sensor data
-* 20MB reserved for swap space or other usage in future
+* 16MB reserved for swap space or other usage in future
+* 4MB backup copy of the firmware as proposed by Camden@.

 ### Explanation
 * Description information like the version of the flash software, size of data have been stored in either bank, current bank # for storing data, the storage format, and the data structure about the sensors' output.